souryacs/LitRevw/SingleCellMethods.md

     - Integrated abalysis of scATAC-seq and scRNA-seq data.
     - Features:
         - 1) Doublet detection by first synthesizing artificial doublets and then using their nearest neighbors as estimated doublets (similar to Scrublet),
-        - 2) Optimized iterative LSI for dimension reduction by applying LSI on most variable features and a selective subset of cells.
+        - 2) Optimized iterative LSI for dimension reduction
-            - then projecting the results on the complete set of cells,
+            - Initially use highly accessible tiles (genome-wide) to compute the LSI.
+            - Then use the cluster-specific peaks to re-compute LSI.
+            - Iterations compute until batch effects are removed and dimension reduction is satisfactory (convergence)
             - Also compares with landmark diffusion maps in SnapATAC
+        - Also implements Batch effect correction method Harmony.
         - 3) Gene scores using ATAC-seq and TSS information to predict dummy of gene expression.
 Evaluates 42 different models.
+            - Selecting marker features: identifying groups of cells and bias matched background group of cells.
+        - Clustering using scRNA-seq: Seurat's findClusters function
+        - Integration between scRNA-seq and scATAC-seq
+            - Unconstrained: using all scATAC-seq cells and mapping to the scRNA-seq clusters
+            - Constrained: prior knowledge of the cell types.
         - 4) Also implements both Slingshot and Monocle3 for trajectory inference.

 [Single-cell chromatin state analysis with Signac - Stuart et al. Nature Methods 2021](https://pubmed.ncbi.nlm.nih.gov/34725479/)

     - Integrated abalysis of scATAC-seq and scRNA-seq data.
     - Features:
         - 1) Peak calling from individual samples and then merging (to retain cell type-specific peaks) and showing that it retains all cell ranger peaks.
         - 2) Dimension reduction using LSI.
-            - The TF-IDF matrix is computed using the total counts of a cell, total counts for a peak in a cell, the total number of cells, and the total number of counts for a given peak across all cells.
+            - The TF-IDF matrix is computed using:
+                - total counts of a cell,
+                - total counts for a peak in a cell,
+                - total number of cells,
+                - total number of counts for a given peak across all cells.
             - The TF-IDF matrix (after log transformation) is applied to SVD.
-        - 3) Integration with scRNA-seq data is done by the FindTransferAnchors function in Seurat.
+        - 3) Integration with scRNA-seq data - findIntegrationAnchors function
+            - Uses rLSI - reciprocal LSI projection - projecting each dataset onto other's LSI space
+        - 4) Cell annotation - findTransferAnchors function
+            - mapQuery function specifically maps the ATAC-seq data on the RNA-seq labels.
-        - 4) Computes gene activity score and performs peak-to-gene linkage (correlation between gene expression and chromatin accessibility).
+        - 5) Computes gene activity score and performs peak-to-gene linkage (correlation between gene expression and chromatin accessibility).

 [chromVaR inferring transcription factor associated accessibility from single cell epigenomic data - Schep et al. Nat Meth 2017](https://pubmed.ncbi.nlm.nih.gov/28825706/)